Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 Patrick Leigh Fermor on a boat, Hydra 1959.
 Benaki Museum / Ghika Gallery.
 Photographic Archive

 Patrick Leigh Fermor wearing a traditional Cretan costume, c.1944.
-Benaki Museum / Donation by Patrick & Joan Leigh Fermor
+Benaki Museum / Donated by Patrick and Joan Leigh Fermor

 Patrick Leigh Fermor and Billy Stanley Moss (below) with their Cretan comrades.
-Standing (from the left) are Stratis Saviolakis, Manolis Paterakis, Antonis Papaleonidas, Giorgos Tyrakis, Nikos Komis and seated (left) Grigoris Hnarakis.
-Photograph: ©The Estate of William Stanley Moss
+Standing (from the left) are Stratis Saviolakis, Manolis Paterakis, Antonis Papaleonidas, Giorgos Tyrakis, Nikos Komis and seated (left) Grigoris Chnarakis.
+Photograph ©The Estate of William Stanley Moss

 Portrait of Joan by Paddy, 1946.
 Charcoal on paper, 15 x 10 cm.
-Benaki Museum / Donation by Patrick & Joan Leigh Fermor
+Benaki Museum / Donated by Patrick and Joan Leigh Fermor

 Joan.
 From Olivia Stewart’s archive